Fhma/COVE2/README.md

 4. PCTL property file for each pDTMC (All PCTL files are available in the [models](models) directory

 5. State satisfying the PCTL property.
-These states should be provided in the config.properties
+These states for all the models are provided in the config.properties as #PCTL_STATE
    - The process to determine such state includes:

       1) Loading the model into PRISM (GUI);